MicrosoftDocs/fabric-docs/docs/onelake/onelake-onecopy-quickstart.md

 ## Prerequisites

 - Download and install [OneLake file explorer](onelake-file-explorer.md).

-- A workspace with a lakehouse item
+- Create a workspace with a Lakehouse item.

 - Download the WideWorldImportersDW dataset to your computer to follow along with the instructions in this guide.
-You can use [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) to connect to "https://azuresynapsestorage.blob.core.windows.net/sampledata/WideWorldImportersDW/csv/full/dimension_city" and download the set of csv files.
+You can use [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) to connect to `https://azuresynapsestorage.blob.core.windows.net/sampledata/WideWorldImportersDW/csv/full/dimension_city` and download the set of csv files.
 You can also use your own csv data and update the details as required.

 > [!NOTE]
-> Create, load, or create a shortcut Delta-Parquet data directly under the Tables section of the Lakehouse.
-Do not nest your tables under additional subfolders in the Tables section as the Lakehouse will not automatically recognize it as a table and label it as Unidentified.
+> Create, load, or create a shortcut to Delta-Parquet data *directly* under the **Tables** section of the lakehouse.
+Do not nest your tables under additional subfolders in the **Tables** section as the lakehouse will not automatically recognize it as a table and label it as Unidentified.

 ## Steps